wp-plugins/top-authors/readme.txt

 == Description ==

 This is a very simple plugin for making a list of top posting authors on you blog.
-In this first version you are able to define the number of authors to show up and a custom title.
+You are able to define the number of authors to show, your own formatting and a custom title.
-In the next versions there will be more options like format your own output.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `top-authors` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go drag and drop the widget to the sidebar of your choice

 == Frequently Asked Questions ==